10 Ways to Help Students Revise & Edit Their Writing

 ― Laurie Halse Anderson

-Who are your writer’s favorite authors?
-Chances are they have written about their writing process.
+Who are your student’s favorite authors?
+Chances are these authors have written about their writing process.
 They have probably also written about how they have to restart, how they delete things they’ve written, and how no first draft is perfect.

-When we see that our favorite writers revise, we realize we’re not revising because we’re bad writers.
+When we see that our favorite writers revise A LOT, we realize we’re not revising because we’re bad writers.
 We’re revising because we are writers!

 4. Encourage Reading